Cybersecurity Mistakes that Most Companies Make

 However, many of these investments do not gain traction.
-In fact, in the same study, Accenture also discovered that each company with cybersecurity program experiences 130 breaches per year, a 27.4% increase from 2016.
-With this in mind, a reasonable question for companies to ask is: what are the most efficient investments to make in order to be protected from cyber attacks?
+In fact, in the same study, Accenture also discovered that the average number of cybersecurity breaches per company was 145 in 2018, an 11% increase from 2017.
+With this in mind, a reasonable question for companies to ask is: what are the mistakes that companies make when setting up their cybersecurity system and how they can avoid them to be protected from cyber attacks?

-In the interview below, Alexey Stoletny, Managing Director at Sigma Software Inc. (USA) and cybercrime expert, shares his view on how to make the most out of your investment.
+In the interview below, Alexey Stoletny, Managing Director at Sigma Software Inc. (USA) and cybercrime expert, shares his view on how to make the most out of your cybersecurity efforts.

 Alexey, research shows that, in many cases, a company itself makes cybercrime possible.
 Can you name some of the most common mistakes companies make when creating and implementing a cybersecurity strategy?

 One of the most common and critical mistakes companies make is focusing solely on the technical aspect of cybersecurity.
 For example, let’s say a company spends thousands of dollars on network perimeter security, investing in the best firewalls, intrusion detection systems, web application firewalls, and so forth.
 After such a large investment, that company would expect to see results; however, instead, a security breach happens.
 Why?
-Because the company has neglected to provide its employees with proper training.
+Because the company has neglected to provide a proper training to its employees.

 Cybersecurity is a holistic system: a separate solution will not help that much, instead, companies need to apply a set of measures.
 One such measure is training employees, making them aware of what security is and how it works.
 Keep in mind that “a chain is only as strong as its weakest link,” if that weakest link is company’s people, then it’s likely the breach will be due to their lack of preparation.